Houston Tummy Tuck Specialist

 After your tummy tuck, you may have surgical drains temporarily in place to remove extra fluid from your abdomen and prevent it from collecting and causing complications.
 Dr. Reis typically removes those drains in about a week.
 Unlike most surgeons, he has the drains exit right through your surgical incision below the bikini line instead of creating a new additional incision.
 Also, for women who have had C-sections and are unhappy with their scars, these are removed during a tummy tuck procedure.

-What Is The Recovery After A Tummy Tuck?
+Recovery After A Tummy Tuck Surgery

-In order to make your recovery as comfortable as possible, Dr. Reis offers a non-opioid anesthetic abdominal nerve block called Exparel that works for 72 hours to provide significant pain control.4 For about a week, you may feel some moderate discomfort that can be well controlled with oral pain medication.4
+In order to make your recovery as comfortable as possible, Dr. Reis offers a non-opioid anesthetic abdominal nerve block called Exparel that works for 72 hours to provide significant pain control.4 For about a week, you may feel some moderate discomfort that can be well controlled with oral pain medication.5

-Although the results of a tummy tuck are long lasting and considered permanent, significant changes in your weight can stretch your skin again and affect your outcome.3,4 Maintaining a stable weight will help you enjoy the long-term results of your slimmer, more youthful body.3
+Although the results of a tummy tuck are long-lasting and considered permanent, significant changes in your weight can stretch your skin again and affect your outcome.3,4 Maintaining a stable weight will help you enjoy the long-term results of your slimmer, more youthful body.3

 All tummy tucks produce scarring, but Dr. Reis focuses on keeping scars as minimized as possible by using a precise umbilical incision that hides inside the belly button instead of around it like a halo, and takes care to hide the lower abdominal incision below the level of your underwear or bikini so it’s fully concealed when covered.
 After your tummy tuck, Dr. Reis additionally offers fractional CO2 laser treatment, as well as multiple scar optimizing topical options, all of which have been shown to be safe and effective at improving the appearance of scars.5 Additionally, wearing sunscreen everywhere but especially over the incisions is extremely important to optimize your scar appearance.